Antonio Cipriano: Career

 In 2018, he was cast in the original Cambridge, Massachusetts, production of the musical Jagged Little Pill, inspired by the album of the same name by Alanis Morissette.
 The production played at American Repertory Theater for two-and-a-half months.
 In January 2019, it was announced the show would transfer to Broadway.
-In the interim, Cipriano appeared in a one-week Off-Broadway production of Carmelina at the York Theatre that same month.
-He also took part in the original reading of the stage adaption of The Notebook, with music by Ingrid Michaelson.
+In the interim, Cipriano appeared in the original reading of the stage adaption of The Notebook, with music by Ingrid Michaelson. among several other projects.
 Following previews of Jagged Little Pill, the production opened on Broadway in December 2019.
-The musical was nominated for fifteen Tony Awards, winning two.
-The production was paused in March 2020 due to the COVID-19 pandemic.
-Cipriano did not rejoin the production in September 2021 due in part to his stance on the controversy surrounding the musical's main character Jo, whose gender was changed from non-binary to cisgender for the Broadway version.

-In October 2020, it was announced that Cipriano would start opposite Belle Shouse and Stephen Moyer in the supernatural horror series Safehaven.
-As of 2022, the show has not gone into production.
+The musical was nominated for fifteen Tony Awards, and won the Grammy for Best Musical Theater Album.

+On September 26, 2021, Cipriano announced that he would not be returning to Jagged Little Pill due to alleged transphobic and abusive treatment of the show's non-binary cast members.

-In January 2022, it was announced that Cipriano would be part of the main cast in the Disney+ series National Treasure: Edge of History, based on the National Treasure films.
+Cipriano then went on to star in the Disney+ series National Treasure: Edge of History, based on the National Treasure films.

+Since then, he has been a part of numerous projects both on stage and screen including Pretty Little Liars: Original Sin on MAX, and Shelter on Prime Video.

+In 2025, he started a production company with his partner, Justine Verheul, called Might Be Smart Productions.
+The company offers masterclasses, produces concerts, and stages live theatrical performances.
+The company is active on social media platforms such as Instagram and Tiktok.

 Personal life

-As of June 2019, Cipriano dated fellow Broadway star Reneé Rapp.
-In December 2021, the pair split.
+From 2019 to 2021, Cipriano was in a relationship with fellow Broadway actor and singer Reneé Rapp.
+Since August 2023, he has been in a relationship with performer Justine Verheul.